solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 - `last_voted_hash`: the bank hash of the slot last voted slot.
 - `slots`: compressed bit vector representing the slots on the last voted fork, last slot is always last_voted_slot, first slot is last_voted_slot-81000.

+When a validator enters restart, it increments its current shred_version, so the Gossip messages used in restart will not interfere with those outside the restart.

 ### Aggregate, repair, and replay the slots in LastVotedForkSlots